tud-hri/sidewalk-simulation/README.md

 ### Plotting
 The plotting module contains scripts that can provide insight into the recorded data.
 The file `plot_overview.py` loads all experiment data and was used to create the (box) plots that give an overview of the simulated behavior in all conditions.
 It can plot both metrics and raw signals (trajectories).
 It uses Pandas dataframes (loaded with the `load_data.py`script) containing all metrics and signals so it easy to modify to plot other signals.

-The script `plot_single_trial.py` can be used to gain more insight into the bahavior of the pedestrians in a single simulated trial.
+The script `plot_single_trial.py` can be used to gain more insight into the behavior of the pedestrians in a single simulated trial.

 ### Simulation
 The simulation module contains two classes that are used when running the simulation.
 The simmasters take care of the clock.
 These classes contain the loop in which all update functions are called.
 The normal SimMaster class runs the simulations while the PlaybackMaster is used when replaying a recorded trial.
 The simmasters are also used for saving the experiment data.
 To initialize all data storage, the simmasters have a maximum run time.
 If this maximum time is exceeded, the simulation will automatically stop.